ALEXANDER'S FUTURE FOUNDATION

 - Wood Family Memorial Scholarship— Tyler Dunham

 Please click on the link below to read AFF's Booklet originally produced by Connie Knowlton Sharp, with additions by Susie Andrews and Lois Harkins.
-The book will be updated during the 2017-18 school year to include biographies for The Cornwell Family, Chris Grant, and Tammy Marks Jordan.
+The book will be updated during the 2017-18 school year to include biographies for The Cornwell Family, Chris Grant, Tammy Marks Jordan and David Turrill.

 Full biographies and scholarship criteria are avaliable by clicking on the booklet above and then scrolling to the listed page number.